 I lived in Manhattan for 6 years before moving to Chicago, which meant I used to avoid Trader Joe’s like the plague.
 In New York, the lines on a good day were an hour long, and I just hadn’t gotten addicted to the Trader Joe’s Kool-aid the way other people were.

 Fast forward to now, and I’m just not sure I could live without my weekly trip to TJ’s.
-As a busy working mom of a 7-month-old baby, time and budget are always top of mind for me.
+As a busy working mom of a nearly 1-year-old baby, time and budget are always top of mind for me.
 Everything at Trader Joe’s is so reasonably priced, and I have so many products I love.
-I also love that the stores are generally pretty small because I still haven’t gotten used to the gigantic midwest grocery chains, another product of my time in NY.
+I also love that the stores are generally pretty small because I still haven’t gotten used to the gigantic midwest grocery chains, another product of my time in NYC.
 I can zip in and out of the store in less than 30 minutes, which is usually all the time I have these days.

 If you are new to the TJ’s bandwagon, hop on, and I’ll show you some of my favorites.

 Balsamic Glaze feels so fancy and quickly elevates a meal.
 I love caprese salads in the summer.
 Just slice up some mozzarella and a few tomatoes, add arugula, and drizzle a little EVOO and balsamic glaze on top.

 2. 10 Minute Farro

 Ancient grains are so good for you and delicious when prepared well, but they take so long to cook.
 I love this 10-minute option.
 If you don’t know where to start with farro, grab some inspiration from one of these delicious recipes.

 I’m not a huge siracha fan.
 I don’t hate it, but I’m not part of the cult.
 However, the TJ’s one is really delicious and adds a ton of flavor to so many different meals.
 I especially love it on eggs and breakfast sandwiches.